ignasiusadhitia/assignment-1/README.md

 - **Resolution:** Clears entries after a brief delay.

 ### 8. Operator Modification

-User can modify the operator even after setting the `firstOperand`, `operator`, and `secondOperand`.
+Users can modify the operator even after setting the `firstOperand`, `operator`, and `secondOperand`.
 This allows flexibility in adjusting the operation without resetting the entire calculation.

 ### 9. Keyboard Highlighting

 When users input entries using their keyboard, the corresponding key on the calculator will be highlighted.
 Numeric and decimal point inputs will highlight the respective operand buttons, while operator inputs will highlight the corresponding operator buttons.
 Special keys such as Enter, %, Escape, Backspace, and n will also be highlighted on the calculator interface.

+### 10. Dark Mode Toggle

+The app includes a dark mode toggle switch to enhance user experience in different lighting conditions.
+Users can enable or disable dark mode by clicking the toggle switch or pressing "d" on the keyboard.

-### 10. Responsive Design
+### 11. Responsive Design

 - The calculator features a responsive layout for a consistent user experience across different devices and screen sizes.